Home

 I hope this gives you a little insight as to what causes back pain.
 If you do not currently have back pain, this may give you a plan to prevent developing lower back pain.

-To learn abdominal exercises, visit the Directory of Abdominal Exercises on this site.
+To learn abdominal exercises, visit the Directory of Abdominal Exercises.

 In addition, here are some lower back exercises on the ball and some simple lower back exercises on the floor